Codecademy/docs/content/dart/concepts/list/list.md

 ### Removing Data

-We can remove items of data from lists utilising the following methods:
+Removing items of data from lists utilises the following methods:
 - `(listname).remove(item);` - This removes the first occurance of the specified item
 - `(listname).removeAt(1);` - This removes the item at the specified index
 - `(listname).removeLast();` - This removes the last item in the list